OpenNebula/docs/source/design_and_installation/building_your_cloud/plan.rst

 Dimensioning the Cloud
 ======================

-The dimension of a cloud infrastructure can be directly inferred from the expected workload in terms of VM that the cloud infrastructure must sustain.
+The dimension of a cloud infrastructure can be directly inferred from the expected workload in terms of VMs that the cloud infrastructure must sustain.
 This workload is also tricky to estimate, but this is a crucial exercise to build an efficient cloud.

 The main aspects to take into account at the time of dimensioning the OpenNebula cloud are:

+- **CPU**:

-- **CPU**: unless overcommitment is planned the relation is that for each CPU core that one VM wants to use, a physical CPU core must exist.
-For instance, for a workload of 40 VMs with 2 CPUs the cloud will need 80 physical CPUs.
-These physical CPUs can be spread among different phyisical servers, for instance 10 servers with 8 cores each, or 5 server of 16 cores each.
-CPU dimension can be planned ahead with overcommitment, achieved using the CPU and VCPU attributes (CPU states physical CPUs assigned to this VM, whereas VCPU stated virtual CPUs to be presented to the guest OS)
+  - *without* overcommitment, each CPU core assigned to a VM must exists as a physical CPU core.
+By example, for a workload of 40 VMs with 2 CPUs, the cloud will need 80 physical CPUs.
+These 80 physical CPUs can be spread among different hosts: 10 servers with 8 cores each, or 5 server of 16 cores each;

+  - *with* overcommitment, however, CPU dimension can be planned ahead, using the ``CPU`` and ``VCPU`` attributes: ``CPU`` states physical CPUs assigned to the VM, while ``VCPU`` states virtual CPUs to be presented to the guest OS.

-- **MEMORY**: Planning for memory is straightforward, as there are no overcommitment of memory in OpenNebula.
-It is always a good practice to count for a 10% overhead of the hypervisor (this is an absolut upper limit, depending on the hypervisor this can be adjusted).
-So, in order to sustain a VM workload of 45 VMs with 2Gb of RAM each, 90Gb of physical memory is needed.
-The number of physical servers is important as each one will incur on a 10% overhead due to the hypersors.
-For instance, 10 hypervisors with 10Gb RAM each will contribute with 9Gb each (10% of 10Gb = 1Gb), so they will be able to sustain the estimated workload.
+- **MEMORY**: Planning for memory is straightforward, as *there is no overcommitment of memory* in OpenNebula.
+It is always a good practice to count 10% of overhead by the hypervisor (this is not an absolut upper limit, it depends on the hypervisor).
+So, in order to sustain a VM workload of 45 VMs with 2GB of RAM each, 90GB of physical memory is needed.
+The number of hosts is important, as each one will incur a 10% overhead due to the hypervisors.
+For instance, 10 hypervisors with 10GB RAM each will contribute with 9GB each (10% of 10GB = 1GB), so they will be able to sustain the estimated workload.

 - **STORAGE**: It is important to understand how OpenNebula uses storage, mainly the difference between system and image datastore.

-The image datastore is where OpenNebula stores all the images registered that can be used to create VMs, so the rule of thumb is to devote enough space for all the images that OpenNebula will have registered.
-The system datastore is where the VMs that are currently running store their disks, and it is trickier to estimate correctly since volatile disks come into play with no counterpart in the image datastore (volatile disks are created on the fly in the hypervisor).
-One valid approach is to limit the storage available to users by defining quotas in the number of maximum VMs and also the Max Volatile Storage a user can demand, and ensuring enough system and image datastore space to comply with the limit set in the quotas.
-In any case, currently, OpenNebula allows cloud administrators to add more system and images datastores if needed.
+  - The **image datastore** is where OpenNebula stores all the images registered that can be used to create VMs, so the rule of thumb is to devote enough space for all the images that OpenNebula will have registered.

+  - The **system datastore** is where the VMs that are currently running store their disks.
+It is trickier to estimate correctly since volatile disks come into play with no counterpart in the image datastore (volatile disks are created on the fly in the hypervisor).

+  - One valid approach is to limit the storage available to users by defining quotas in the number of maximum VMs and also the Max Volatile Storage a user can demand, and ensuring enough system and image datastore space to comply with the limit set in the quotas.
+In any case, OpenNebula allows cloud administrators to add more system and images datastores if needed.

 Importing Existing VMs
 ======================

-As soon as a new hypervisor server or public cloud is added to OpenNebula, the monitoring subsystem will extract all the Virtual Machines running in that particular server or public cloud region and label them as Wild VMs.
-Wild VMs are therefore Virtual Machines running in a hypervisor controlled by OpenNebula that have not been launched through it.
+As soon as a new hypervisor server or public cloud is added to OpenNebula, the monitoring subsystem will extract all the Virtual Machines running in that particular server or public cloud region and label them as *Wild VMs*.
+Wild VMs are therefore VMs running in an hypervisor controlled by OpenNebula that have not been launched through OpenNebula.

-OpenNebula allows to import these Wild VMs to be able to control its lifecycle as any other VM launched by OpenNebula.
+OpenNebula allows to import these Wild VMs in order to control their lifecycle just like any other VM launched by OpenNebula.
 Proceed to this :ref:`host guide section <import_wild_vms>` for more details.

 Front-End
 =========

 The machine that holds the OpenNebula installation is called the front-end.
-This machine needs network connectivity to each host, and possibly access to the storage Datastores (either by direct mount or network).
+This machine needs network connectivity to all the hosts, and possibly access to the storage Datastores (either by direct mount or network).
 The base installation of OpenNebula takes less than 50MB.

 OpenNebula services include: